kewisch/ical.js/README.md

 [the wiki](https://github.com/mozilla-comm/ical.js/wiki/Running-Tests) for more details.

-#### in the browser (with karma)
+#### in the browser

-There are currently two ways to run the browser tests because we are currently experimenting with using [karma](http://karma-runner.github.io/).
+To run the browser tests, we are currently using [karma](http://karma-runner.github.io/).
 To run tests with karma, you can run the following targets:

+    grunt test-browser           # run all tests
-    grunt karma:unit             # run only the unit tests grunt karma:acceptance       # run the acceptance tests
+    grunt karma:unit             # run only the unit tests grunt karma:acceptance       # run only the acceptance tests

 Now you can visit [http://localhost:9876](http://localhost:9876) in your browser.
 The test output will be shown in the console you started the grunt